5 Spring Cleaning Tips for Homeowners

 Vacuuming and mopping the floors are usually the two main items on anyone’s spring clean checklist, which leaves dusting, well, in the dust.
 “The average person creates 1/3 ounce of dead skin each week, which is about the weight of a car key… while that 1/3 ounce doesn’t seem like much, the average home in the United States collects 40 pounds of dust each year”, says Hughes Environmental.

 That statistic alone should prompt you to add dusting as another significant item on your spring clean checklist.
-The benefits to dusting are at a micro-level, though a routine schedule can prevent unwanted reactions such as allergies, rashes, and so on.
+The benefits of dusting are at a micro-level, though a routine schedule can prevent unwanted reactions such as allergies, rashes, and so on.
 If you want to clear the air while keeping you, your family, and your brand-new home safe from harmful effects, dusting is your answer.

 3. Deep Clean the Kitchen

 To all the cooks out there who are the master chefs of their kitchen, this one’s for you.
 When we say, “deep clean,” we imply fully utilizing cleaning solutions and formulas that address those pesky oil buildups.
-Being the Gordon Ramsay of your home is rewarding in the sense that you get to create your delicious masterpieces, but when your head’s in the zone, you tend to neglect the tiny hints of seasoning and oil that miss your range of vision.
-Due to this, it makes sense you would need to do a thorough scrub of your kitchen, especially if your home is prone to attracting ants and fruit flies.

-Even for avid cookers, you don’t want to doubt the stubbornness of crumbs when it comes to food.
-If the microwave, fridge, and other appliances are in use, a mess, big or small, is inescapable.
-It is important to clean your kitchen and ensure your food is stored in a clean and mess-free setting.
+• It is important to clean your kitchen and ensure your food is stored in a clean and mess-free setting.

 4. Fresh Season, No Creepy-Crawlies

 Everyone gets excited for a new season—longer days, warmer weather, and more time outside—but spring also means a fresh wave of bugs waking up and looking for a way into your home.
 As the temperatures rise, many common pests become more active and start searching for food, water, and cozy hiding spots indoors.
+Spring cleaning is the perfect time to get ahead of them.

 As you move through your spring checklist, take a few extra minutes to “think like a bug.”
 Check for tiny gaps around doors, windows, and baseboards where they could squeeze in, and seal any cracks you find.
 Tidy up messes, wipe down surfaces, and keep food stored in sealed containers so those little critters have fewer reasons to visit in the first place.